dustming/basinmaker/docs/installation.rst

     The OSGeo4W is a binary distribution of a broad set of open source geospatial software for Windows environments, including both GRASS GIS and QGIS.

-    The OSGeo4W installer can be downloaded from `here <https://qgis.org/en/site/forusers/download.html>`_.
-Please using the **long term released OSGeo4W Network Installer (64 bit)**, and using Desktop Express Install and choosing the second link.
+    The OSGeo4W installer can be downloaded from `here <https://qgis.org/en/site/forusers/download.html>`_., and using Desktop Express Install and choosing the second link.
 The installed GRASS GIS version should be >= GRASS 7.8.5.

     We would suggest to